 If there is a rector called to or settled in the parish, no action shall be taken in his or her absence, relating to or affecting the personal or exclusive rights of the rector, or the alienation of the capital or principal of any investments held by the corporation, or the sale of its real estate, or the encumbrance thereof, except as may be necessary for ordinary repairs.

 3.9 Action of Vestry Without Meeting.
-Any action required or permitted to be taken at a meeting of the Vestry or any committee thereof may be taken without a meeting if written consent setting forth the action so taken is signed by all of the Vestry or committee members and filed with the minutes of the proceedings of the Vestry or committee.
+Any action required or permitted to be taken at a meeting of the Vestry or any committee thereof may be taken without a meeting if written or electronic consent setting forth the action so taken is signed by all of the Vestry or committee members and filed with the minutes of the proceedings of the Vestry or committee.
 Such consent shall have the same force and effect as a unanimous affirmative vote of the Vestry or committee, as the case may be.

 3.10 The Selection and Election of a Rector.
 The selection of candidates for the position of Rector shall follow the guidelines and principles of the Diocesan Canons 52.
 The election of the Rector requires a minimum of two thirds (2/3) of the Vestry.